m-Qube/Twitter-Clone/README.md

   **Styling (Bootstrap):** The application's styling is achieved using Bootstrap, with customization involving Sass variables, class extension, and custom classes.
 The design is responsive, ensuring a pleasant user experience on various devices.

-## Things used
+## Things Used:

-- `Express` for server.
+- `Express`: For server.

-- `MongoDB` for database and a full text search!
+- `MongoDB`: For database and a full text search!

-- `Mongoose` as *Mongo* driver and for model and schema validation.
+- `Mongoose`: as *Mongo* driver and for model and schema validation.

-- `Passport` with Local strategy for authentication.
+- `Passport`: With Local strategy for authentication.

-- `Bcryptjs` for password hashing.
+- `Bcryptjs`: For password hashing.

-- `Cookies/express-session/connect-mongo` for session management and storage
+- `Cookies/express-session/connect-mongo`: For session management and storage

-## File structure.
+## File Structure:

 - `app.js` - main express app file.
 - `passport.js` auth strategy and serialization.